Green Point Observatory

 The observatory was first constructed on the site, completed in 1969 following the founding of the Sutherland Astronomical Society, then known as the James Cook Astronomers Club.
 At that time, the observatory consisted of a dome housing a 41 cm Newtonian telescope and small library.
+The telescope was made by members of the Society, and it is named in honour of Keith Selby, who was a founder of the Society.

 In 1974, a foyer and meeting hall accommodating 50 people was added.